The Importance of Trampoline Enclosures or “Safety First – Do I Need Trampoline Enclosure”?

 Enclosures to the Rescue

-Fortunately, parents and kids are not let to their own devices.
-Most large trampolines these days come with quality mesh enclosure that helps to provide cushion and prevent your kid (or you) from falling off the trampoline and breaking your bones.
-Chance of impacting the hard parts of the frame is also significantly reduced.
+Fortunately, parents and kids are not left to their own devices.
+Most large trampolines these days come with a quality mesh enclosure that helps to provide a cushion and prevent your kid (or you) from falling off the trampoline and breaking your bones.
+The chance of impacting the hard parts of the frame is also significantly reduced.

 Not all enclosures are made the same.
 That’s why we take our time to review all enclosures we come across.
 For instance, the enclosure poles could be awkwardly curved and cause more harm than good.
 Or the mesh can be very weak and break easily.
 These are all risks that cheap trampolines bring.

 A good enclosure should have a sturdy mesh and gently curved poles.
 The mesh should be sewn onto the mat so that the safety pads end up outside of the enclosure.
 This will prevent impact injuries with the trampoline frame.
 If you plan on letting your trampoline stay outside all year, take care to select a mesh that’s made of UV-resistant material.
 That way it won’t deteriorate after a single season.

-Additionally, good safety measures are required to prevent your kids from opening the mesh when it’s dangerous and to prevent the enclosure of opening spontaneously.
+Additionally, good safety measures are required to prevent your kids from opening the mesh when it’s dangerous and to prevent the enclosure from opening spontaneously.
 Most enclosures are closed with zippers, but most are also reinforced with Velcro strips or snap buckles (like on motorcycle helmets).

 The net should attach to the enclosure safely and firmly.
 The connections should be reinforced.
 The poles should have some sort of padding to cushion any impacts.
 And regardless of this information, always supervise your children while they’re bouncing, so that you can react ASAP.